-Here are the various situations when banks and HFCs can levy prepayment charges in relation to a home loan:
+Here are the various situations when banks and Housing financing Companies (HFCs) can levy prepayment charges in relation to a home loan:

 In 2014, RBI issued a circular that stated the rules in relation to home loan prepayment.
-As per the regulation, banks, as well as housing finance companies (HFCs), will not be able to impose prepayment charges in these scenarios:
+As per the regulation, banks, and housing finance companies (HFCs), will not be able to impose prepayment charges in these scenarios:

-There are different ways in which individuals can choose to prepay a home loan.
-Borrowers can pay the outstanding amount in full ahead before the completion of the loan tenure, or they may opt for partial prepayment of the home loan during the course of the loan.
+Borrowers can pay the outstanding amount in full before their tenure is completed, or opt for partial prepayment of the home loan during the course of the loan.
 A combination of both is also possible.
 Listed below are a few best ways you can prepay your home loan:

-Paying a certain sum of money as a down payment against your loan will reduce your debt burden significantly.
+Paying a certain sum of money as a down payment against your loan reduces your debt burden significantly.
 With a lower debt burden, your interest rate will be lower.
 Also, your overall prepayment amount will get reduced.

 Every year, individuals can pay a fixed amount towards the principal.
 However, this amount has to be more than the EMI value.